Zer0CoolX/guacamole-install-rhel-7/README.md

 - [Installation Assumptions](https://github.com/Zer0CoolX/guacamole-install-rhel/wiki/Installation-Assumptions)
 - [Script Review](https://github.com/Zer0CoolX/guacamole-install-rhel/wiki/Script-Review)

-## Downloading and Running the Script
+## Downloading and Running the Guacamole Install Script

 **WARNING: It is highly recommended to test this script in a dev environment prior to using it in a production setting!**